OliviaRodri/PyBer_Analysis/README.md

 # Overview
 The purpose of this data analysis was performed for Pyber, a ride sharing service application.
 The ride share data was analyzed to find metrics for rural, suburban, and urban cities.
-Some of the metrics for the city types include: total rides, total drivers, total fares, averages for fares per ride, as well as average fares per drivers, and total fares.
-Dataframes and linecharts where genearated to visualy summarize these metrics.
+Some of the metrics for the city types include: total rides, total drivers, total fares, average for fares per ride, average fares per drivers, and total fares.
+Dataframes and linecharts where generated to visually summarize these metrics.